- MuleSoft Anypoint Studio – Enterprise Edition.

 Sending Message to EMS Flow:

-In this example, we are pushing sample message to EMS server from the Web browser with the help of Http connector and JMS connector in Mule 4.x version.
+In this example, we are pushing a sample message to the EMS server from the Web browser with the help of HTTP connector and JMS connector in the Mule 4.x version.

 JMS Publisher connector configuration: